-When submitting their proposal, applicants must complete the Ethics Issues Table as part of the submission form and provide an ethics self-assessment and supporting documentation where needed as separate annex(es).
-Please see the How to Complete your Ethics Self-Assessment document for guidance.
 It is important to provide a complete overview of all ethics issues during the submission phase in order to speed up the ethics review process.
+Additional information or documents may be requested to the applicants to finalise the ethics review.
 Applicants should be aware that no grant agreement can be signed by ERCEA prior to a satisfactory conclusion of the ethics review procedure.